n04op1/Sentinel/README.md

 # Sentinel
-English version of the project
+English version of the project.